 Iowa State University SIPERG Laboratory

 Once received, samples were placed into tin capsules and immediately sealed.
 Carbon (13C ) and nitrogen (15N ) stable isotopes analyses were conducted on a Costech Elemental Analyzer attached to a Finnigan MAT Delta Plus XL mass spectrometer in continuous flow mode.
-13C was corrected to a VPDB standard, and 15N was corrected to an air standard.
+13C was corrected to a Vienna Pee Dee Belemnite (VPDB) standard, and 15N was corrected to an air standard.
 Corrections were made using a regression method, and results reported in permil (‰).
 Percent concentration (%) was calculated using the peak intensity of the sample.

 Data Analyses

 Statistical analyses and graphing were conducted in R v3.2.2 (R Core Team 2015) using the packages ggplot2 v.2.1.0 (Wickham 2009) and mgcv v.1.8 (Wood 2006).
-Because these students were naïve to stable isotopes analyses, data analyses were kept relatively simple (but a more sophisticated tutorial for more advanced students is included; see supplemental materials).
+Because these students were naïve to stable isotope analyses, data analyses were kept relatively simple (but a more sophisticated tutorial for more advanced students is included; see supplemental materials).
 Students were assigned to conduct numerous tasks in an R notebook tutorial (supplemental file X) including loading the data, creating a dual isotopes plot, plotting histograms, assessing distributions, removing outliers, plotting a pairwise Euclidean distance matrix, conducting cluster analyses, and interpreting figures (SLO5).
-Self-selected pairs of students worked through the tutorial together, and turned in completed versions with properly annotated answers to questions that were then graded by the instructor.
+Pairs of students worked through the tutorial together, and turned in completed versions with properly annotated answers to questions that were then graded by the instructor.

-When data analyses were completed (the third day of the exercise, on personal computers that were available in the laboratory), students were assigned to write a paper modeled after a peer-reviewed scientific manuscript (SLO6) including an introduction that included background literature, complete methods, a summary of the results (including graphical representations of their data), conclusions, and a literature cited section.
+When data analyses were completed (the third day of the exercise, on personal computers that were available in the teaching laboratory), students were assigned to write a paper modeled after a peer-reviewed scientific manuscript (SLO6) including an introduction that included background literature, complete methods, a summary of the results (including graphical representations of their data), conclusions, and a literature cited section.
 Students were instructed to format these according to guidelines for the journal Ecology.
 This paper was then graded by the instructor.

+A separate advanced tutorial covering data filtering and summarizing using package dplyr v.0.8.2 (Wickham et al. 2019), and the development of Bayesian isotope mixing models using package simmr v.0.4.1 (Parnell 2019) was tested by X undergraduate students who had previously completed the introductory exercise.
+Students agreed to act as testers for the advanced exercise and worked through it individually, with limited guidance from the instructor.
+Tasks in the advanced R notebook tutorial included loading the data, extracting elements of a data frame via indexing, subsetting data frames and matrices, conversion of data frame objects to matrices or vectors, building a simmr object, running and interpreting mixing models, creating dual isotope and box and whisker plots, and estimating diet proportions of target taxa.
+Students turned in completed versions with properly annotated answers to questions which were then graded by the instructor.

 Results